tcsvn/pyadlml/docs/user_guide.rst

 Home Assistant
 ~~~~~~~~~~~~~~

-It is possible to just load a Home Assistant database.
+It is possible to load a device representation from a Home Assistant database .
 Every valid database url
 will suffice

 .. code:: python